Squidnugi/weather-web-app/README.md

 ---

-## Links for API's (more can be added if you wish to do so, instructions implement more are in the code)
+## Links for API's (more can be added if you wish to do so, instructions to implement more are in the code)

 - A [Google Cloud](https://console.cloud.google.com/google/maps-apis/api-list?project=artful-fastness-441116-n9) account with Geocode and Places API enabled.
 - An [OpenWeatherMap API](https://openweathermap.org/price#weather) key.